ShahariarSohan/ShahariarSohan/README.md

 ---

 ### 👨‍💻 About Me
-I’m Shahariar Sohan, a backend-focused MERN stack developer who loves building robust, scalable, and maintainable systems.
+I’m Shahariar Sohan, a backend-focused MERN stack developer passionate about building scalable, maintainable systems.
-I’m deeply fascinated by how databases, servers, and clean architecture come together to power real-world applications.

-I’m currently focused on developing backend projects, learning to design efficient APIs, model data for scalability, and write clean, modular code that teams can maintain long-term.
-While I work across the MERN stack, my true passion is backend engineering—optimizing queries, architecting systems, and ensuring reliability at scale.
+I enjoy working with databases, servers, and clean architecture, and I’m focused on designing efficient APIs, optimizing queries, and writing modular, reliable backend code.

 ---